-You can visit famous historical sites like Pompeii during the day, with far fewer tourists, while being able to admire the city lights and see hand-crafted nativity scenes in the evenings.
+You can visit famous historical sites like Pompeii during the day, with far fewer tourists, while admiring the city lights and seeing hand-crafted nativity scenes in the evenings.

 This is also a magical place to spend New Year’s Eve or Valentine’s Day when it gets busier.
 Even so, you’ll still find plenty of secret spots all to yourself.

 Make sure to book your day tour to Pompeii and Mount Vesuvius in advance, so you don’t miss out on this impressive activity.